ctozzi/docs/docs/docs/developers/development/dialogs/toggle/index.md

 ## Description

-Allows user choose enable or disable state.
+The Toggle comonent allows the user to enable or disable a selected state.

 ## Properties